Opening October 3rd, 6 p.m. through November 26, 2014

 Yesterday & Today

-Curated by Aurore Giguet "Yesterday& Today" demonstrates a continuum of making and creating by the native peoples of southern Nevada.
-The exhibition features basketry and pottery from the Barrick’s cultural collection as well as objects from the Nevada State Museum, Las Vegas; The Lost City Museum; Nevada Arts Council; and works by contemporary artists and artisans.
+Curated by Aurore Giguet "Yesterday & Today" demonstrates a continuum of making by the Southern Paiute and Western Shoshone in southern Nevada.
+The exhibition features basketry and pottery from the Barrick’s cultural collection as well as objects from the Nevada State Museum, Las Vegas; The Lost City Museum; Nevada Folklife Archives-Nevada Arts Council, and works by contemporary artists Loretta Burden, Fawn Douglas, and Everett Pickyavit.